yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Create Azure DevOps Account

 1. Browse to the Azure DevOps site at <https://dev.azure.com>.

 2. If you do not already have an account, select the **Start free** button.

     ![In this screenshot, a Start free button is shown on the Azure DevOps home page.](images/stepbystep/media/image56.png "Azure DevOps screenshot")

 3. Authenticate with a Microsoft account.

 4. Choose **Continue** to accept the Terms of Service, Privacy Statement, and Code of Conduct.

 5. Choose a name for new your project.
-For the purposes of this scenario, we will use "TailspinToys".
+For the purposes of this scenario, we will use *TailspinToys*.
 Choose **Private** in the Visibility section so that our project is only visible to those who we specifically grant access.
 Then, select **+ Create project**.

     ![In the Create a project to get started window, TailspinToys is highlighted in the Project name box, Private is highlighted in the Visibility box, and Create project is highlighted at the bottom.](images/stepbystep/media/image57.png "Create a project window")

 6. Once the Project is created, click on the **Repos** menu option in the left-hand navigation.

     ![In the TailspinToys project window, Repos is highlighted in the left-hand navigation.](images/stepbystep/media/image58.png "TailspinToys navigation window")

-7. On the **Repos** page for the **TailspinToys** repository and locate the "Push an existing repository from command line" section.
+7. On the *Repos* page for the **TailspinToys** repository and locate the "Push an existing repository from command line" section.
 Click the **Copy push commands to clipboard** button to copy the contents of the panel.
 We're going to use these commands in an upcoming step.

     ![In the "Add some code!" window, URLs appear to clone to your computer or push an existing repository from command line.](images/stepbystep/media/image59.png "TailspinToys is empty.
 Add some code! window")